Friday, 25 October 2019

 Footnote:

-Keen-eyed record collectors with too much time on their hands will have noticed that the label and back cover of the 1969 Island sampler LP Nice Enough To Eat claims ”Gungamai” was taken from album Island ILPS 9113 Quintessence.
+Keen-eyed record collectors with too much time on their hands will have noticed that the label and back cover of the 1969 Island sampler LP Nice Enough To Eat claim ”Gungamai” was taken "from album Island ILPS 9113 Quintessence."
 That information was incorrect on several counts:

 1. ILPS 9113 was John and Beverley Martyn’s album Stormbringer